 How to report taxes when renting out your RV

-Use Schedule C to report RV rental income and expenses of your RV as part of your 1040 income tax return because you are usually running a business for profit.
+Typically, I suggest using Schedule C to report RV rental income and expenses of your RV as part of your 1040 income tax return because you are usually running a business for profit.

 Let’s look at an example.